1st Edition

 Biography

 Mohammad Irfan, PhD, is a Postdoctoral Research Associate, working in the Plant Biology Section of the School of Integrative Plant Science at the College of Agriculture and Life Science, Cornell University, New York, USA.
-He is a well-established researcher having more than 14 years of research experience in the area of plant and agricultural biotechnology with specialization in fruit biotechnology.
-Dr. Irfan has been conferred with numerous awards that include the Cornell Atkinson Small Grant Award by the Cornell Atkinson Center for Sustainability, New York, USA (2022), among others.
-He has also qualified for various research fellowship awards.
-A member of various international professional societies, he has published more than 40 research and review articles in high-impact factor international peer-reviewed journals and has contributed many book chapters.
-Dr. Irfan serves on the editorial boards of many international journals, such as the Journal of Plant Growth Regulation, Frontiers in Plant Science, PeerJ, PLoS ONE, and Journal of Postharvest Technology.
-He is also a review panel member of Cornell University Schmittau–Novak Integrative Plant Science Small Grant Program and the Boyce Thomson Institute Undergraduate Research Internship Program, funded by the National Science Foundation and the United States Department of Agriculture.
-He has given talks at many international conferences and organizations.
+A well-established researcher with more than 14 years of research experience in plant and agricultural biotechnology with specialization in fruit biotechnology, Dr. Irfan has received many awards that include the Cornell Atkinson Small Grant Award by the Cornell Atkinson Center for Sustainability, New York, USA (2022), among others.
+He has published more than 40 research and review articles and many book chapters.
+He serves on the editorial boards of several journals and is a review panel member of the Cornell University Schmittau–Novak Integrative Plant Science Small Grants Program and the Boyce Thompson Institute Undergraduate Research Internship Program, funded by the National Science Foundation and the United States Department of Agriculture.
+He has given talks at many international conferences and organizations located in France, Sweden, Japan, India, and USA.

-Pankaj Kumar, PhD, is presently working as Assistant Professor (Biotechnology) in the Department of Biotechnology at Dr. Yashwant Singh Parmar University of Horticulture and Forestry, Solan, Himachal Pradesh, India.
+Pankaj Kumar, PhD, is an Assistant Professor of Biotechnology at Dr. Yashwant Singh Parmar University of Horticulture and Forestry, Himachal Pradesh, India.
 He did his postdoctoral studies at the National Institute of Plant Genome Research, New Delhi, and at the Council of Scientific & Industrial Research–Institute of Himalayan Bioresource Technology, Palampur, Himachal Pradesh, India.
 Dr. Kumar has eight years of expertise in plant genetic engineering and molecular biology.
 He has worked on horticultural crops (mainly fruits and vegetables) improvement using biotechnological tools.
-He has published over 65 research/review papers in various journals of international and national repute, contributed over 21 book chapters as well as several popular articles and edited and authored textbooks.
-Dr. Kumar has received many awards from various societies and scientific organizations for his scientific contributions.
+He has published over 65 research/review papers, contributed over 21 book chapters as well as several popular articles, and edited and authored textbooks.
+Dr. Kumar has received many awards for his scientific contributions.